pdsinterop/pdsinterop.github.io/practice.md

 ### Timea

-Oh, I'm excited about everything when it comes to Solid so it's hard to choose ☺️ In theory, a developer can focus on creating the best frontend and functionality without bothering to learn databases and backend.
+Oh, I'm excited about everything when it comes to Solid, so it's hard to choose ☺️ In theory, a developer can focus on creating the best frontend and functionality without bothering to learn databases and backend.
 Security topics which can be quite heavy should just work out of the box with Solid libraries and the developer shouldn't have to know how to configure it even (I'm thinking about spring security configuration which is not easy).

 I see advantages for users who care about privacy or supporting local businesses (rather than data monopolies), and there will be more as the ecosystem develops.
 I want to see an explosion of maximizing the usage and benefit of one's data in every aspect (which is not possible at the moment).